System Design Space

 Key takeaway

-It becomes most valuable when paired with deeper books, practical case work, and live interview rehearsal.
+On its own it does not carry you to a strong interview answer — its value comes through when paired with deeper books, practical case work, and live interview rehearsal.

 Related chapters